casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 Let's again translate events to plain English:

 1. Validators A and C independently proposed blocks $$b_1$$ and $$b_2$$.
 Block $$b_1$$ was executing transaction $$f$$.
 Block $$b_2$$ was executing transaction $$g$$.
-2. Validator B discovered that blocks b1 and b2 are mergeable, so he proposed block b3 by merging b1 and b2 and executing transaction h on top of it.
+2. Validator B discovered that blocks b1 and b2 are mergeable, so he proposed block b3 by merging b1 and b2 and executing transaction $$h$$ on top of it.

-Please observe how the intermediate state $$f(g(Zero)) = g(f(Zero))$$ is hidden from the picture on the left and its existence is just implicitly given by fact that block $$b_3$$ has more than one parent.
+Please observe (see the red dot) how the intermediate state $$f(g(Zero)) = g(f(Zero))$$ is hidden from the picture on the left and its existence is just implicitly given by fact that block $$b_3$$ has more than one parent.

-To fully understand the transformation from blockdag to corresponding evolution graph, here is even more complex example:
+To better illustrate the transformation from a blockdag to the corresponding evolution graph, here is slightly more complex example:

 ![Blockdag to evolution graph transformation (general merging case)](../../.gitbook/assets/casper-blockdag-to-graph-merging-case-2.svg)

 Crucial is to observe that once two mergeable paths are discovered - in this case $$b \circ a$$ commutes with $$c$$ at state $$Zero$$ - the construction of implicit merged global state (red dot) is by directly applying commutativity.
-So the merged state in this case is:
+So the merged state in this case is calculated as:

 $$
 c(a \circ b (Zero))